-Federal revenue for Student Financial Assistance (classifications 4951-4958) must be recorded in the Fiduciary Fund Category (Fund 7).
+Federal revenue for Student Financial Assistance (classifications 4951-4958) must be recorded in the Special Revenue Fund: Non-aidable Category (Fund 7).
 The administrative allowance (classification 4959) must be recorded in the General Fund or a Special Revenue Fund.
 This will ensure that the administrative revenue is recorded in the same fund as the associated expenditures.